Raptyyy/rapty_ac_vr_guide/README.md

 I would recommend not messing with these settings as they dont really have any meaningful impact and can cause issues.

 ## 6. Custom Shaders Patch settings
-I will not cover every setting in CSP (that would be a lot to cover), but only the ones that matter for VR.
+I will not cover every setting in CSP (that would be a lot to cover), but only the ones that matter for VR performance.

 ### General Patch Settings
 "**Audio > Decompress Samples**" recommended to enable it if you have more than 16GB of RAM, helps with CPU load.